Asparagaceae: Genera

-As of July 2025, the genus Asparagaceae includes 126 genera; and these genera contain approximately 3,170 accepted species altogether, although the number of accepted genera and their constituent species varies depending on authority and changes with time.
+As of July 2025, the family Asparagaceae includes 126 genera; and these genera contain approximately 3,170 accepted species altogether, although the number of accepted genera and their constituent species varies depending on authority and changes with time.
 The reference against the subfamily name is to the source which places the genus in that subfamily.
 (References may use the former subfamily name Nolinoideae rather than Convallarioideae.)